lsteuernagel/scIntegration/README.md

 Additionally the pipeline relies on the following R package: [scUtils](https://github.sf.mpg.de/lsteuernagel/scUtils) and some other minor dependencies.

-Most pipeline are executed via slurm jobs using a singularity image with all required dependencies that could fro example be pulled from a suitable [Docker image](https://hub.docker.com/r/lsteuernagel/r_scvi/tags).
+Most pipeline steps are executed via slurm jobs using a singularity or docker image (with all required dependencies) that can be pulled via dockerhub: [Docker image](https://hub.docker.com/r/lsteuernagel/r_scvi_v2/tags).

-The execution and queue management scripts are written in R as well and require some packages like digest (for hashing), magrittr and dplyr.
+The execution and queue management scripts are written in R and require some packages like digest (for hashing), magrittr and dplyr.

 # Step-by step